Mercado de San Miguel in Madrid, tourist trap or not?

 Mercado de San Miguel in Madrid

 The Mercado de San Miguel in Madrid is a covered market offering Spanish food and delicacies in an elegant ambiance.
 There are about 33 stands.
 It’s just about eating and drinking.
 Millions of people visit the market each year to taste the local food and delicacies including vermouth, olives, cheese, bacalao, fried fish, pintxos, paella and gelato.
+Visit the official website for more information.

-there’s so much choice!
+Once inside there’s so much choice!
 I started my tapas journey with cheese.
 I’m a cheese lover and I was lucky enough to try all kinds of cheese at the Mercado de San Miguel.
-There’s a cheese market where you can try different cheeses.
-Goat cheese, blue cheese, manchego, cabral, roncal or torta de casar, all from Spain.
+There’s a cheese market where you can try different cheeses: Goat cheese, blue cheese, manchego, cabral, roncal or torta de casar, all from Spain.
 A large cheese plate with 20 cheese tapas costs around € 28,00, with 10 cheese tapas around € 14,40, and with 6 cheese tapas around € 9,00.
-Per piece you pay € 1,80.
+Per piece you pay around € 1,80.
 The slices are big and delicious.

 After the cheese, I stopped by at la casa del Bacalao.
 This stand serves small tapas that are easy to eat.
 I had some with salmon, smoked sardines, and vegetables.
 They cost between € 1,00 and € 3,00.